FirelyTeam/firely-docs/firelynetsdk/index.rst

 .. note:: All code examples on these pages are for the STU3 version of the library.

-Please look at the :ref:`api-contact` page for ways to ask questions, contribute to the SDK, or reach out to other .Net developers in the FHIR community.
+Please look at the :ref:`sdk-contact` page for ways to ask questions, contribute to the SDK, or reach out to other .Net developers in the FHIR community.